Get insider access

 2. Best Upper Mid-Range Camera For Bird Photography

-If the OM SYSTEM OM-1 Mark II is too pricey, the Canon EOS R7 is the next best choice.
+If the OM SYSTEM OM-1 Mark II is out of your price range, the Canon EOS R7 is the next best choice.
 It's a fantastic APS-C model that's tailored largely towards wildlife and bird photography.
 With one of the most reliable AF systems on the market, including subject detection modes for birds and more precise eye tracking, it's well-suited to capturing birds in flight, and its high-res sensor gives you some added leeway to crop in your images.
 On top of that, it has a superb battery life and quick burst shooting for those that need it.

-The biggest downside here is that the RF lens selection, especially if you're looking for more affordable telephoto options, is more limited than, say, the Micro Four Thirds system.
+The biggest downside here is that RF lens selection is more limited than, say, the Micro Four Thirds system, especially if you're looking for telephoto options that won't break the bank.
 However, it's fairly seamless to adapt older EF/EF-S lenses to the RF mount, of which there are plenty, though using an adapter means added cost and bulk.
 Still, the other features offered here make this one of the best cameras you can get for bird photography at this price point.

 See our review